-4a i) Narrative Section: Description of unmet need and how the proposed technology addresses it (max 700 words)
+4a) Description of unmet need and how the proposed innovation addresses it (max 700 words)

-Please provide a narrative description for what the innovation is and how it addresses the challenge(s) selected.
-If the proposed innovation addresses both challenges, applicants should ensure that this is explained for both challenges.
+Please provide a narrative description for what the innovation is and how it addresses the competition challenge.
 The applicants should complete this question in detail, using the descriptions provided in the application form.